-WASHINGTON (December 20, 2018) – The Foundation for Food and Agriculture Research (FFAR) applauds Congressional leaders today on the signing of the 2018 Farm Bill, the Agriculture Improvement Act of 2018.
+WASHINGTON (December 20, 2018) – The Foundation for Food & Agriculture Research (FFAR) applauds Congressional leaders today on the signing of the 2018 Farm Bill, the Agriculture Improvement Act of 2018.
 The bipartisan bill includes $185 million for agricultural research through FFAR’s unique public-private partnerships.

-“I’m proud that FFAR has support on Capitol Hill and the confidence of our elected leaders,” said FFAR Executive Director Sally Rockey.
+“I’m proud that FFAR has support on Capitol Hill and the confidence of our elected leaders,” said FFAR Executive Director Dr. Sally Rockey.
 “FFAR’s successful public-private partnership model will double the 2018 Farm Bill investment, providing at least $370 million in new agriculture research funding that benefits farmers, consumers and taxpayers.”

 FFAR was created in the 2014 Farm Bill to build public-private partnerships that support innovative science addressing food and agriculture’s most intractable issues.
 Since then, FFAR has partnered with industry, nonprofit and academic institutions to fund research that benefits agricultural producers and consumers.
 Every dollar of FFAR’s funding is matched by non-federal funds.

 “The FFAR model has realized Congress’ original intent to leverage federal investment in agricultural research through public-private partnerships.
 FFAR is generating approximately $1.3 dollars for every tax dollar Congress allocates,” noted Rockey.

 Mississippi State University President and Chair of the FFAR Board of Directors Dr. Mark Keenum also added, “On behalf of the FFAR Board of Directors, we are thankful to have the federal government’s continued support for FFAR in the 2018 Farm Bill.
 We look forward to building on FFAR’s extraordinary progress to ensure that America remains the global leader in agriculture research.”